We believe how we manufacture our products and the decisions we make as we scale this movement globally are intrinsically linked to our mission.

 - 100% visibility¹ of inputs for all new Thankyou managed products by date of first production

-- All palm oil to be RSPO certified
+- All palm oil (including derivatives) to be RSPO certified

-- All products to be ‘Cruelty Free’ (meaning all product inputs are NOT tested on animals)
+- All products to be ‘Cruelty Free’ (not tested on animals)

-- All inputs deemed as socially and/or environmentally 'high risk' by an internal materiality assessment to be responsibly sourced through either a certification scheme or a third-party audit
+- All inputs deemed as socially and/or environmentally ‘high risk’3 by an internal materiality assessment (Thankyou performed) to be responsibly sourced through either a certification scheme, or a third-party audit

-²‘Responsibly Source’ means all inputs will either be certified by an independent, social and environmental certification, or each level of a product’s supply chain adheres to our code of conduct by passing a third-party, social and environmental audit.
+- ‘Responsibly Source’ means all inputs will either be certified by an independent, social and environmental certification, or each level of a product’s supply chain adheres to our Code of Conduct by passing a third-party, social and environmental audit.

-3. Thankyou becoming 100% carbon neutral by offsetting its GHG emissions
+3. Thankyou becoming 100% carbon neutral by offsetting its greenhouse gas (GHG) emissions

-- Thankyou measures and offsets 100% of its operational GHG emissions by December 2020, which is externally validated by a third-party environmental audit
+Thankyou measures and offsets 100% of its operational and product GHG emissions using FY20 as a baseline year, which is externally validated by a third-party environmental audit.

 4. Thankyou minimises its impact on waste